They Lie In Wait In The Dark To (re)Infest Your Pet

 Adult cat fleas live, feed, and reproduce on their host, dog, or cat.
-The females lay eggs when the host is resting or sleeping.
-The eggs fall quickly from the coat to the ground.
-That’s why most eggs are found in places where the pet is used to staying.
+The females lay eggs when the host rests or sleeps.
+The eggs fall quickly from the coat to the ground, and that’s why most eggs are found in places where the pet is used to staying.

 First stage flea larvae tend to live close to the eggs they have hatched from.
 But they quickly seek to hide from the light.
 This is why you may never notice them.

 They’ll move deep into carpets, down in wooden floor cracks, or under the soil outside the house.

 Once they have molted to the next larval stage, they can move further away, up to 40 cm from their initial landing point.

 Flea larvae are the weak link in the flea’s life cycle.
 They are very sensitive to environmental conditions.
 They need: